Perspicacity11/MakersWk7-JavascriptWebApps/workshops/promises/README.md

 console.log(something); // what is this?
 ```

+`fetch` sends an HTTP request to the given URL, and returns a `Promise` object.
 Even though we are not creating the `Promise` value ourselves, it is created by `fetch` under the hood — and we use it to access the response when it becomes available.

 <details>
   <summary>Show a working example</summary>